HITECHCRIME/HC_Brisbar/README.md

 x x x x
 brisbar, basta, krótko,
-nie mówimy nara, przecież widzimy się jutro (no i nara) do kolejnego łyku ---- what to do with this little beauty
+nie mówimy nara, przecież widzimy się jutro (no i nara) ------ (przecież would be a repetition in case of lwy i konie earlier in the song) do kolejnego łyku ---- what to do with this little beauty